CLIxIndia-Dev/content_player/README.md

 # Citation Pages
 -----------------------
 For any ePub with a "Citation" page (i.e. `Text/Citation.html`), you can optionally flag it as a `bibliography`, which means the content player will show that page in a separate drawer, and leave it out of the side-nav on the left.
 A new button will appear in the footer to show the drawer.
+See [this wiki page](https://github.com/CLIxIndia-Dev/content_player/wiki/Citations-page) for images and more details.

 To flag it as a `bibliography`, there are two changes you need to make.